Princess Peach: Showtime! Tops the the French Charts

-Mario Kart 8 Deluxe (NS) remained in second place and Super Mario Bros.
-Wonder (NS) remained in third place.
-Mario Vs. Donkey Kong (NS) re-entered the to five in furth place.
+Mario Kart 8 Deluxe (NS) remained in second place, Super Mario Bros.
+Wonder (NS) remained in third place, and Mario Vs. Donkey Kong (NS) remained in fourth place.

 Top sellers per system were as follows: